lbrgriffith/3-digit-password/README.md

 - **Hint Button**: Use to reveal any correct digits in their correct positions (one-time use).

 - ## Contributing
-Contributions to "Guess the Password" are welcome!
+Contributions to Puzzle Padlock are welcome!
 If you have suggestions for improvements or bug fixes, feel free to:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/AmazingFeature`).